 Director of ALE Property Group Limited, NSW Division Councillor of NSW Council of the Australian Institute of Company Directors, Deputy Chair of State Insurance Regulatory Authority, Director of Asbestos Safety and Eradication Council.
+Director of Fastbrick Robotics Ltd.

 Previously Ms Milne has been a Director of Australand Holdings Limited, Novion Property Group, Crowe Horwath Australia and various other public, private and not for profit organisations.